abreen/e22-labs/README.md

 ### Build, test, and run

-Using the `gradle` command (or the Gradle extension in your editor), use any of these "run" tasks to compile and run the code for the appropriate lab:
+Using the `gradle` command (or the Gradle extension in your editor), use any of these "run" tasks to compile and run the code for the appropriate exercise:

     gradle :lab1:run
+    gradle :lab1-solution:run
     gradle :lab2:run
+    gradle :lab2-solution:run
     gradle :lab3:run
     ...

 Or if your current directory is `lab3/` (for example), you can do `gradle run`.

-Try these other Gradle commands:

-- To run our solution, do `gradle :labX:run-solution`
-- To compile the code but not run it, do `gradle :labX:build`
+- To compile the code but not run it, do `gradle :labX:build`.
-- To run the tests, use `gradle :labX:test`
+- To run the tests, use `gradle :labX:test`.

 #### Testing

-As mentioned earlier, you can run tests using `gradle test` (from inside a subdirectory) or `gradle :labX:test` (from the parent directory).
+You can run tests using `gradle test` (from inside a subdirectory) or `gradle :labX:test` (from the parent directory).
 You can also run tests directly from VS Code by clicking the gutter icons:

 ![The test gutter icons showing test results](gutter-icons.png)